ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 control capsules" are WT_MAX_DATA, WT_MAX_STREAM_DATA, WT_MAX_STREAMS,
 WT_DATA_BLOCKED, WT_STREAM_DATA_BLOCKED, and WT_STREAMS_BLOCKED.

+An endpoint MUST NOT wait for a WT_DATA_BLOCKED, WT_STREAM_DATA_BLOCKED, or WT_STREAMS_BLOCKED capsule before sending a WT_MAX_DATA, WT_MAX_STREAM_DATA, or WT_MAX_STREAMS capsule; doing so could result in the sender being blocked for at least an entire round trip.
+Endpoints SHOULD send flow control credit as they consume data or close streams (similar to the mechanism used in QUIC, see {{Section 4.2 of !RFC9000}}).

 Because flow control in WebTransport is hop-by-hop and does not provide an end-to-end signal, intermediaries MUST consume flow control signals and express their own flow control limits to the next hop.
 The intermediary can send these